lokigem/docs/docs/Flutter/dartGrammar/Date.md

   DateTime birthDay = DateTime(2021,12,21);

   if (birthDay == timeOfBirth) {
-    print('birthDay and timeOfBirth is a same day'); // 출력 안됨 } else {
+    print('birthDay and timeOfBirth is a same time'); // 출력 안됨 } else {
-    print('birthDay and timeOfBirth is not a same day'); // 출력 }
+    print('birthDay and timeOfBirth is not a same time'); // 출력 }

   if (DateFormat('yyyy-MM-dd').format(timeOfBirth) == DateFormat('yyyy-MM-dd').format(birthDay)) {